psf/black/docs/contributing/the_basics.md

 (.venv)$ tox -e py -- --print-tree-diff=False
 ```

-`Black` has two pytest command-line options for QoL while developing features that uses
+`Black` has two pytest command-line options affecting
-test files in `tests/data/` and are split into an input part, and an output part,
+test files in `tests/data/` that are split into an input part, and an output part,
 separated by a line with`# output`.
 These can be passed to `pytest` through `tox`, or
 directly into pytest if not using `tox`.

 #### `--print-full-tree`

-Upon a failing test, print the full CST tree as it is after processing the input
+Upon a failing test, print the full concrete syntax tree (CST) as it is after processing the input
 ("actual"), and the tree that's yielded after parsing the output ("expected").
 Note that
-a test can fail with different output with the same CST tree.
+a test can fail with different output with the same CST.
 This used to be the
 default, but now defaults to `False`.

 #### `--print-tree-diff`

 Upon a failing test, print the diff of the trees as described above.
 This is the
-default, to turn it off pass `--print-tree-diff=False`.
+default.
+To turn it off pass `--print-tree-diff=False`.

 ### News / Changelog Requirement